 The specimen cutter shall hold two single edge razor blades in parallel planes, a precise distance apart, to form a cutter of exact specimen width.
 A cutter 24 mm cutting width shall be available or appropriate alternates which will not cause edge damage.

 Note 1: This width corresponds to the primary metric (SI) units described in ASTM D 5750.
-These so-called “modular metric” units are used throughout the world except for in Europe.
+These so-called “modular metric” units are used throughout the world except for Europe.
 If it is desirable to test slightly different widths (e.g. 25 mm) of specimens per 9.4, this should be noted per 12.2.

 Note 2: There may be several suppliers of this item.